 of America, continues to seek better ways to market and license

+the rights to their creative work.
 One of the goals of this working coalition is still to explore

 the possibility of collecting and pooling artists' reprographic